Scholarships

 Villanova National Merit Scholarship.
 These awards, ranging from $500 to $2,000, are offered to top students who are designated as finalists by the National Merit Scholarship Corporation and who selected Villanova University as their first college choice.
 Students should file the Free Application for Federal Student Aid (FAFSA) and the CSS Profile so that the proper award amount can be determined.

 Army ROTC.
-For recipients selected by the Army ROTC program, Villanova grants up to five scholarships.
-Villanova University agrees to fund U.S. Army scholarship winners with an amount not to exceed $5,000 to be used for University room and board charges only.
+For recipients selected by the Army ROTC program Villanova University agrees to fund U.S. Army scholarship winners with an amount not to exceed $4,000 to be used for University room and board charges only.